Research

 My research focuses on multi-agent reasoning systems, multimodal ML, interpretable ML, and large-scale experimental evaluation across real-world datasets.
 I have not only contributed to research projects in these areas, but also designed and executed large-scale experiments, built reproducible pipelines, and led research teams.

-Lead ML Research Extern — DIMACS / Rutgers MBS Exchange
+Lead ML Researcher — DIMACS / Rutgers MBS Exchange

 Interpretable ML & Model Multiplicity

-• Leading an empirical study under Dr. Linda Ness on interpretable decision trees (SPLIT, GOSDT, LicketySPLIT, LicketyRESPLIT) against 3 boosting models (XGBoost, LightGBM, CatBoost) across 6 real-world datasets examining conditions where simple models can achieve near-identical accuracy to complex models, and how dataset properties influence model structure and multiplicity.
+• Lead an empirical study under Dr. Linda Ness and Dr. Lesia Semenova on sparse decision trees (SPLIT, GOSDT, LicketySPLIT, LicketyRESPLIT) against 3 boosting models (XGBoost, LightGBM, CatBoost) across 6 real-world datasets examining conditions where simple models can achieve near-identical accuracy to complex models, and how dataset properties influence model structure and multiplicity.

-• Quantifying performance–interpretability tradeoffs using accuracy, class-specific recall, macro F1, tree depth, leaf count (log-scale), and Rashomon set size.
+• Quantified performance–interpretability tradeoffs using accuracy, class-specific recall, macro F1, tree depth, leaf count (log-scale), and Rashomon set size.

-• Empirically demonstrating that large Rashomon sets correspond to multiple equally performant but structurally diverse decision trees, highlighting the non-uniqueness of interpretable models.
+• Empirically demonstrated that large Rashomon sets correspond to multiple equally performant but structurally diverse decision trees, highlighting the non-uniqueness of interpretable models.

 AI Researcher — Algoverse